-When a demand planner thinks about Forecasting the first thing that comes to mind is data.
+When a demand planner thinks about Forecasting, the first thing that comes to mind is data.
 It is a common question by the planners about ‘how much data is required for forecasting’.
-In this article, we are going to discuss about the amount of data required for the reliable Forecasting.
-First let us burst the bubble here, there is no golden rule for amount of data required for Forecasting.
-It mostly depends on type of product and noise in the data.
+In this article, we are going to discuss the amount of data required for reliable Forecasting.
+First, let us burst the bubble here, there is no golden rule for the amount of data required for Forecasting.
+It mostly depends on the type of product and noise in the data.

 Product as a data driver